fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 3. Select **+ New user > Create new user**, fill out the details for your test user, and select **Review + Create > Create**

-4. In the left-side bar, select **Users > all users** again to refresh the page and confirm that your test user was created.
+4. In the left-side bar, select **Users > All users** again to refresh the page and confirm that your test user was created.

 5. Open your Windows laptop and follow the setup steps.
 When you reach the **How would you like to set up?** screen, select **Set up for an organization**.
 If your workstations has Windows 11, select **Set up for work or school**.